-Great pipe tobacco products are manufactured like any consumer product using a finite number of organic materials and processes that are unique to each pipe tobacco manufacturer.?
+The best pipe tobacco products are manufactured like any consumer product using a finite number of organic materials and processes that are unique to each pipe tobacco manufacturer.

 Aromatic pipe tobacco: during the actual manufacturing process “casings” are added to the tobacco depending on how the manufacturer wants to impact the flavor.
 “Casings” is just an industry term for flavoring agents and these can range from the ordinary to the mundane: rum, apple, chocolate, vanilla, cherry, strawberry, blueberry.
 The volume of the actual casings also define whether or not the pipe tobacco is categorized as semi-aromatic or just lightly aromatic.

 Non aromatic pipe tobacco: as the term implies, this is pipe tobacco that derives all of its flavors and aromas purely from the actual tobacco, with no extra ingredients.
 In some cases the tobacco may be fermented or aged to give it more sweetness.